hasiblatif/winegard-dish-remote-control/README.md

 ## Infrared Transmitter-Receiver

-I used black remote that came with Elegoo starer kit and looks like this.
-YOu can find many tutorials to get started with this IR transmitter and receiver.
+I used black remote that came with the Elegoo starer kit and looks like this.
+You can find many tutorials to get started with this IR transmitter and receiver.
 <img width="4000" height="3000" alt="IR" src="https://github.com/user-attachments/assets/5a11ac66-3cfc-4097-acc2-bc7dddde0a09" />

 ## Working Video